 What is the best material to use on a flat roof?

 It is very important that you choose the best flat roofing materials that would suit your needs and budget.
 The right materials should be selected based on your location and climatic conditions.
 If you live in an area where there’s frequent rainfall, then you should choose slate or tile roofs since they are water resistant and offer good insulation.
 The right roofing materials and their installation should be properly monitored and inspected by a professional to ensure that the roof reaches its full life span.

 One of the common materials used is tar or bitumen.
 Tar and bitumen are commonly used as roofing materials, especially on industrial buildings.
 However, the main disadvantage of using tar or bitumen is that they have a foul odor that is quite unpleasant to the seller.
 Also, these tar and bitumen roofs often experience problems with algae growth and other water-thriving microorganisms if not properly maintained.
 Moreover, the tar and bitumen are difficult to clean and require regular cleaning and maintenance.

 What fall should a flat roofs have?

 Another type of flat roofing is the ponding water roof.
-Like the tar and bitumen roofs, the main advantage of ponding water roofs is that they are both water resistant and can be easily cleaned and maintained.
+This Liverpool roofing company uses the tar and bitumen roofs, the main advantage of ponding water roofs is that they are both water resistant and can be easily cleaned and maintained.
 However, the major disadvantage is that there is always a risk of leak if the roof isn’t properly sealed and covered during the rains.

 Fiberglass flat roofs are quite popular these days because they are cheap and easy to maintain.
 The only disadvantage of this type of roof is that it often experiences a leak when the temperature rises.
 Burlap roofs, also known as sheathing roofs, are made out of woven burlap or felt and are great for locations where the climatic conditions are ideal.
 Burlap roofs are also great because they have the potential of being reused, which adds to its environmental benefit.